BlazedFir511/EE322/README.md

 # Kavin Mohan's EE322 Repository
 ## For Design VI
-> This should hold all of my labs and assignments in the class and will most likely be public.
+> I am a 3/4 Electrical Engineer with a concentration in Robotics and Control.
 >  - Kavin Mohan
 ---
 This is __bolded__ and this is _italic_

-My Sports Teams
+Some random interests
-- Buffalo Bills
+- Technology
-- Toronto Raptors
+- Geography
-- Real Madrid
+- Music
-- Chelsea
+- Transportation
 ---
-How I'd rank them by my following
+How I'd rank sports teams by my following
 1. Buffalo Bills
 2. Toronto Raptors
 3. Chelsea